shaipor7/Python/project/README.md

 Many online investment calculators provide insights for a single investment period.
 However, the real world often involves multi-term investments with changing conditions.
 This Python script offers a comprehensive solution by allowing users to input multiple investment terms, considering compounding interest, additional contributions, and varying durations.

-## Description:
-Nowadays,
-This Python script calculates the future value of investments based on various parameters, including starting amount, return rate, compounding frequency, additional contributions, and contribution frequency.
-The script provides two methods for calculating the total investment: one based on a single initial investment and another based on Dollar-Cost Averaging (DCA).

 ## Features

 - **Single Investment Calculation:** Calculate the future value of a single investment over a specified period, considering compounding interest.